amylzh07/major-project/proposal.md

 - The pinball machine "terrain"
 - Minimum 5 obstacles in the machine
 - A pinball object with physics in its behaviour
-- Toggle that drops the ball into the machine (free-fall)
+- Toggle that drops the ball into the machine (free-fall) (REPLACED WITH LAUNCHPAD)
 - 2 flippers to control the pinball's motion
 - Working collisions between the pinball, obstacle, and flipper objects
 - Sounds and colors with each obstacle